Do you enjoy reading this post ? We have more interesting stuff here. Subscribe our Newsletter now.

-Have you ever wondered how Bill Gates, the world's richest person, lives?
-It shouldn't be surprising that this business magnate's life is beyond comprehension for normal people, and his house has to be insanely extravagant.
-You can tweak your imagination to all levels to form a warren of possibilities of mind-blowing facts about Bill Gates' Medina mansion.
-Here we've rounded up 16 most over-the-top features about his house.
+How does Bill Gates, the world's richest person, live?
+It shouldn't be surprising that this business magnate's life is beyond understanding of normal people, and his house has to be insanely extravagant.
+You can tweak your imagination to all levels to form a warren of possibilities of mind-blowing facts about his Medina mansion.
+Here we've rounded up 16 of the most over-the-top features about his house.

-This massive 66,000 square foot mansion located in Washington State, overlooks Lake Washington has the nickname Xanadu 2.0 which is the fictional home in movie "Citizen Kane."
-His house also has its own page on Wikipedia.
+This massive 66,000-square-foot estate is located in Washington State, overlooking Lake Washington.
+It's named Xanadu 2.0 after the fictional home of Charles Foster Kane, the title character of the movie "Citizen Kane."
+The property even has its own page on Wikipedia.

-There's a total of six kitchens situated in different parts of the house.
-The formal dining room is 1,000 square foot and can seat up to 24 people.
-The 2,300 square foot reception hall can hold a dinner party for 150 guests or a cocktail party for 200.
+There's a total of 6 kitchens inside the estate.
+The formal dining room is 1,000 square foot, large enough to seat up to 24 people.
+The 2,300-square-foot reception hall can host a cocktail party for 200 or a dinner party for 150 guests.

 The "Pacific Lodge" style house is partially built into the hill it sits on, which is called earth sheltering.
 Apart from looking really cool, this helps reduce heat loss and maintain a steady climate more efficiently and eco-friendly.